 The Sales Form in the Sales Database has a field called Sale_Date.
 In the screen-shot given below, we have configured an "on load' script to set the "Sale_Date" field with the current date, when the form is loaded.
 To do this,

-Select the "Sales" Form
+- Select the Sales Form from application dashboard.

-Drag & drop the Set Variable Deluge task to the editor area
+- Drag & drop the Set Variable Deluge task to the editor area.

-Click Edit and select the variable as "Sale_Date" and the value as the Zoho variable zoho.currentdate.
+- Click Edit and select the variable as Sale_Date and the value as the Zoho variable zoho.currentdate.
 For more information on Zoho variables refer the topic Deluge System Variables.

-Save the script.
-When the form is loaded the "Sale_Date" field will be displayed with the current date.
+- Save the script.
+When the form is loaded the Sale_Date field will be displayed with the current date.

-To execute an On Load script when a form is loaded to edit a record, select Form Actions -> On Edit -> On Load and add the required script.
+- To execute an On Load script when a form is loaded to edit a record, select Form Actions -> On Edit -> On Load and add the required script.